piyush-chanchal/NLP-Ticket-Sentiment-Analysis/README.md

 ### Programming languages and Library
 1. Python
-2. Tkinter
+2. Tkinter Library
-3. TextBlob
+3. TextBlob Library
-4. NLTK
+4. NLTK Library
+5. Pandas Library

 <b>MENU OPTIONS</b>:- Below are some available menu options -
  1. <b>FILE</b> - There is only one option 'Exit' under File Menu.
 This option will close the application.